Geometric formulation of $k$-essence and late-time acceleration

 It then becomes apparent that had we included higher-order contractions of the vector $\pi^{\mu}\pi_{\mu}$ in our nonmetricity ansatz (\ref{vectorial_nonmetricity}), the next leading-order terms in the Taylor expansion of $P(X)$ would be obtained.
 This would allow one to construct any purely kinetic, power-law $k$-essence model from an action constructed from the Ricci scalar with integrable vectorial nonmetricity.
-In this work, we focus only on the quadric models.
+In this work, we focus only on the quadratic models.

 The equation of state for the $k$-essence fluid is given by \cite{Armendariz-Picon:1999hyi}

 where we have identified $P$ as the pressure and the energy density as $\rho_{\phi} = 2X P_{,X}-P$.
 For $b_2 =0$ we have the kinetic-dominated canonical scalar field equation of state $w_{\phi} = 1$, while for $b_1=0$ we instead have $w_{\phi} = 1/3$.
 The latter is the radiation tracking solution \cite{Armendariz-Picon:2000nqq}.
 The adiabatic sound speed of the scalar field perturbations is \cite{Armendariz-Picon:1999hyi}